bendtherules/bendtherules.github.com/posts/flipkart-ui-interview-experience.md

 Over the last year, some people have asked me about the UI interview process at Flipkart.
 I might have said I will write back in some time, but never got around to writing.
 Sorry for that!
 Here's a detailed version -
 📞 A recruiting agency (Interviewbit) contacted me and setup the onsite.
 There was no screening round, it was directly onsite.
 About 10-12 candidates were invited to apply for the same role, on a weekend.
 (Flipkart loves this group interview thing through agencies, and that is your best shot of getting to the door.
 Most of the colleagues i have heard from also got in through similar route.
-Unfortunately, referral is almost useless
+Its sad, but referral is almost useless here and gets ignored most of the time.)

 The interview was a one-day process - morning to late evening.
 First, they gather everyone in a meeting room and explain the machine coding task (1st round).
 Next rounds are ps/ds (problem solving + data structure), ui + Javascript and finally, manager round.